-- Define vision, goals, objective and performance of the Humacao transportation system. - Develop a document that identifies transportation strategies and projects for the Municipality of Humacao based on input received from the community, recommendations presented on the Comprehensive Transportation Study for the Municipality of Humacao and existing conditions. - Detailed transportation evaluation that meets the specific needs of the Municipality of Humacao by making operational improvements, increasing network connectivity and preserving the current investment in transportation infrastructure. - Identify transportation system improvements that will support a sustainable multimodal travel network. - Include community consensus on future transportation needs required to support anticipated growth and development - Supporting community vision and goals by integrating land use and transportation. - Provide direction and input for the future updates in the transportation issue of Revision Integral del Plan de Ordenación Territorial del Municipio de Humacao.
+- Define vision, goals, objective and performance for the transit system - Develop a document that identifies transportation strategies and projects for the Municipality of Loíza based on input received from the community and field studies. - Demographic study of the resident population: Identify travel patterns, Evaluate existing conditions - Detailed transportation evaluation that meets the specific needs of the Municipality of Loíza by making operational improvements, increasing network connectivity and preserving the current investment in transportation infrastructure. - Identify transportation system improvements that will support a sustainable multimodal travel network. - Include community consensus on future transportation needs required to support anticipated growth and development - Supporting community vision and goals by integrating land use and transportation. - Develop a set of scenarios for the transit system and selection of best and preferred transit alternative.